-The reading produced by the active electrodes was instantaneous in response to the Event Related Potentials (ERPs) recorded after the emission of the auditory stimulus.
-Furthermore, there was a significantly reduced error in the voltage difference between the electrodes’ recorded measurement and the reference signal.
+The reading produced by the active electrodes was instantaneous in response to the Event-Related Potentials (ERPs) recorded after the emission of the auditory stimulus.
+Furthermore, there was a significantly reduced error in the voltage difference between the EEG electrodes’ recorded measurement and the reference signal.

-The quality of EEG recordings depend on several factors.
+The quality of EEG recordings depends on several factors.
 Whether you prefer to use an active electrode EEG system or not, it is vital to know the pluses and minuses.
-Active electrode technology when used with high-quality electrodes (e.g., gold-plated) with conductive paste provide the best of both worlds, i.e., low skin impedance and a well-driven signal that is less susceptible to noise.
-However, in such cases when these electrode wires need to be disposed due to wear and tear along with the pre-amplifier assembly, the cost could become prohibitively expensive.
-Hence active electrodes most commonly enable the use of dry electrode EEG systems which allows you to re-use the EEG cap and dispose just the electrodes.
+Active electrode technology when used with high-quality electrodes (e.g., gold-plated) with conductive paste provides the best of both worlds, i.e., low skin impedance and a well-driven signal that is less susceptible to noise.
+However, in such cases when these electrode wires need to be disposed of due to wear and tear along with the pre-amplifier assembly, the cost could become prohibitively expensive.
+Hence active electrodes most commonly enable the use of dry electrode EEG systems, which allows you to reuse the EEG cap and dispose of just the electrodes.
 Such wireless EEG systems also enable the fast and easy setup of EEG without elaborate prep work.
 Signal quality in such cases has shown to be as good or in some cases better than just conventional passive electrodes.
-In summary, active electrode technology always make the EEG signal quality better.
+In summary, active electrode technology always makes the EEG signal quality better.
 They cost more because of the additional circuitry and wires needed.
-If disposed off with the electrode wires they could be too expensive, however if reused with cap like system cost is not a concern.
+If disposed of with the electrode wires, they could be too expensive; however, if reused with a cap-like system, the cost is not a concern.
 With costs dropping fast for such commodity parts, there is adequate reason to believe active electrodes will replace passive ones in the next few years.

 1) Xu J, Mitra S, Van Hoof C, Yazicioglu RF, Makinwa KAA.
 Active Electrodes for Wearable EEG Acquisition: Review and Electronics Design Methodology.
 IEEE Reviews in Biomedical Engineering.
 2017 ;10:187-198.
 DOI: 10.1109/rbme.2017.2656388.